openairproject/sensor-esp32/README.md

 	make -j5

-During the first run, menuconfig should appear where you need to configure some parameters of your setup, most notably - UART port (in my case - "/dev/tty.SLAB_USBtoUART").
+During the first run, a menuconfig should appear where you need to configure some parameters of your setup, most notably - UART port (in my case - "/dev/tty.SLAB_USBtoUART").

 In components submenu there's a few configuration settings related to OAP hardware setup (e.g. gpio pin assignments), and "OAP Main" menu where you can change various functional parameters.
 All settings are saved in sdkconfig file.